wxllxngton/printf/README.md

 # printf
+ALX Collaborative Project
-ALX Collaborative project with Shannon Kaluki about a function that produces output according to a format.
+- Shannon Kaluki about a function that produces output according to a format.